 CCPA’s Impact on Analytics: A Q&A with Immuta’s Legal Engineers

-One of the unknown variables with the new California Consumer Protection Act (CCPA) law is how it will impact machine learning projects.
+One of the unknown variables with the new California Consumer Privacy Act (CCPA) law is how it will impact machine learning projects.
 For starters, organizations could run afoul of CCPA if they train machine learning models on data obtained from users without their permission.
 To get a better perspective on how CCPA will impact users, Datanami reached out to Immuta, a provider of privacy solutions for analytic teams.